xsc/claro/README.md

 ```

 This lets you pass dynamic information, e.g. authentication/authorization
-information to the engine, without having to create a new instance.
+data to the engine, without having to create a new instance.

 ### Testing